Application to become a patient

 - who wants a GP to provide drugs or certificates but not medical advice

-- who doesn't want to pay for our medical services (see Fees page).
+- who doesn't intend to pay for our medical services (see Fees page),

-In short, the answer is, that this situation is incompatible with ideal practise and you may be better with a GP you can trust or who isn't interested in "family medicine".
+In short, the answer is, that this situation is incompatible with ideal practise and you may be better with a GP you can trust or who isn't interested in "family medicine" [actually that was the medium answer, the short answer is "no"].

 - If you don't have confidence in my care for the "easy bits", why would I want to take on the "difficult bits"?